bigov/wft/README.md

 # C++ Wrapper fo FreeType (wft-lib)
-A very simple C++ wrapper for the Freetype library
+A very simple C++ wrapper for the Freetype library with support UFT8 strings.

 # Using
 **First**: add two rows in the you CMakeLists.txt for link wrapper as library: